Classical Simulation of Variational Quantum Classifiers using Tensor Rings: Introduction

 \section{Introduction}

-Quantum computing has been demonstrably proven to be superior than classical computing when solving problems such as searching an unstructured database \cite{10.1145/237814.237866} or factorization of large numbers \cite{shor1999polynomial}.
+Quantum computing has been demonstrably proven to be superior than classical computing when solving problems such as searching unstructured databases \cite{10.1145/237814.237866} or factorization of large numbers \cite{shor1999polynomial}.
 Due to the rising interest in the computational capabilities of noisy intermediate scale quantum (NISQ) computers and the availability of experimentation platforms, there has been a rapid growth in the development of circuit based algorithms.
-Variational Quantum Circuits or Parametrized Quantum circuits are one such class of the circuit based algorithms that has been studied extensively \cite{cerezo2021variational}, specifically in context of their capabilities in solving various combinatorial optimization problems and intrinsic energy problems of molecules which were either intractable or computationally expensive using classical devices.
+VQCs or Parametrized Quantum circuits are one such class of the circuit based algorithms that has been studied extensively \cite{cerezo2021variational}, specifically in context of their capabilities in solving various combinatorial optimization problems and intrinsic energy problems of molecules which were either intractable or computationally expensive using classical devices.
 These studies have also been extended to use VQCs as a replacement for artificial neural networks (ANN) in discriminative and generative tasks.
-VQCs have been studied for their potential to achieve quantum advantage over their classical counterparts by reducing the number of model parameters and faster learning time for comparable performance.
-Despite its infancy, there are numerous works exploring the algorithmic aspects and applications of Variational Quantum Circuits.
-VQCs have first been introduced in \cite{mitarai2018quantum} which theoretically and numerically proved that quantum circuits can approximate non-linear functions similar to neural networks.
+Despite its infancy, there are numerous works exploring the algorithmic aspects and applications of VQCs.
 Several works have developed Quantum Approximate Optimization Algorithm and its generalizations to train parametrized quantum circuits using classical optimizers \cite{zhou2020quantum, farhi2014quantum,mcclean2016theory}.
+VQCs in the context of supervised learning, have first introduced in Mitarai et al. \cite{mitarai2018quantum} which theoretically and numerically proved that quantum circuits can approximate non-linear functions similar to neural networks.
 Circuit based algorithms have been developed to emulate several methods from the classical machine learning literature such as Long Short-Term Memory \cite{chen2020quantum} and Convolutional Networks \cite{cong2019quantum,liu2021hybrid}.
-VQCs have also replaced the neural networks in Reinforcement Learning tasks \cite{chen2020variational,lockwood2020reinforcement} and Generative Algorithms \cite{romero2021variational,khoshaman2018quantum}.
 It has also been shown that that the VQCs have a better expressive power compared to neural networks \cite{Du_2020}.